le0kar0ub1/ParadigmShift/doc/datamodel/datamodel.md

   * `ids` : the resources ids list
   * `isScheduled` : is the specific resource scheduled ?
   * `attribut` : specific usage still undefined

+The list of accepted resources is centralized [here](../resources.md).

 Obviously all the members *MUST* match the same size.